Customer: “Tell me about your hotel.”

 “Yes, our hotel has beautiful, updated rooms, complimentary hot breakfast, free basic WiFi with the ability to upgrade to increased bandwidth, an indoor pool and state-of-the art fitness room.
 Couple these amenities with our great staff and comparable pricing, and we know that your travelers will be as happy as John’s travelers.”

 Don’t get me wrong – I am not trying to put words in your mouth.
-What I am trying to do is to change your approach to selling so that you are ‘the horse of a different color’, ‘that you actually stand out in the crowd’.
+What I am trying to do is to change your approach to selling so that you are ‘the horse of a different color’, ‘that you actually are unique and stand out in the crowd‘.
 Quit being boring and be different.
 Feature sell.
 Use testimonials.
 Don’t just list off your amenities, whet your customer’s appetite by painting a picture.
 Use names.
 Use actual data.
 Why not?

 When a customer says, “tell me about your hotel” you want them to listen to what you are saying and not multi-task, pay half attention, or daydream.
-You want them to hear what you are saying because you have paid attention to their needs and are focused on THEM.
+You want them to hear what you are saying because you are unique, you have paid attention to their needs and are focused on THEM.
 They may already be happy with their current hotel.
 What they don’t know is that they would be happier at your hotel.
 So lead with a testimonial.
 Mention names of other companies who are happy.
 Once you have their attention, then talk about the amenities.